mbartnett/Express-Note-Taker/README.md

 Deployed application: [https://mbartnett-express-note-taker.herokuapp.com/](https://mbartnett-express-note-taker.herokuapp.com/)

 Click on the "get started" button to begin.
 Enter a note title and note text, and click the "save" icon to save your note.
-You may delete notes by clicking the"red "trash can" icon.
+You may delete notes by clicking the red "trash can" icon.

 ![Express Note Taker image 1](./public/assets/images/Express-Note-Taker.png)
 ![Express Note Taker image 2](./public/assets/images/Express-Note-Taker-1.png)